mishaalkandapath/valuedream/README.md

 python3  dreamerv2/train.py  --logdir  /logdir/1

 ```
-As per our ablation study (isolating different components) you can add the following flags to enable different functionality.
+As per our ablation study (isolating different components) you can add any combination of the following three flags.
+`--itervaml True --wm_backpropvalue True --multistep True`

 You can monitor results with
 ```